svtk/AtomicKotlinCourse/Introduction to Objects/Summary 2/Exercise 7/task.md

 <div class="hint">

 Perform the conversion in steps.
-Introduce the auxiliary `remainder` variable to store the remaining part of the converted integer and the `result` variable to store the resulting Roman numeral representation.
+Use an auxiliary `remainder` variable to store the remaining part of the converted integer and the `result` variable to store the resulting Roman numeral representation.
 For each step, the initial `number` equals the sum of the `remainder` and `result`.